 There are only 2 nursing homes in Clayton, North Carolina, providing for a relatively small population of 54,573 people.
 These nursing homes received on average an overall grade of C. This isn't a terrible score, but it isn't quite as high of a grade as we had hoped for either.
 This score is not the end of the world, but it is well below average by national standards.
 Please continue reading to learn more about how this city's nursing homes performed in our category grades.

 We wanted to note that this city's inspection grade was superior to its overall grade.
 In fact, we awarded Clayton a grade of B+ for its inspection grade, which is one of our higher scores.
 Arguably the most important factor we consider in calculating our inspection scores is deficiencies.
 Deficiencies are found on a nursing home's recent inspection reports.
 Places with higher scores in this area typically dodged the most severe deficiencies involving health risks or even death.
 The city earned a B in our short-term care category.
-Lastly, the city earned alarmingly low grades for our nursing and long-term care categories respectively.
+Lastly, Clayton received a C for nursing and a grade of F for long-term care.
+Even with an otherwise respectable performance, this city's poor long-term care rating may be an issue for many people.